h3abionet/h3aphenstds/Stroke Toolkit v2.0/README.md

 ## Description

 The Stroke toolkit can be used to collect essential phenotypes associated with Stroke-related research, including: Stroke Characterisation; Stroke Verification; Primary Prevention and Secondary Prevention.
-The following document establishes guidelines (particularly applicable in Africa) on how to use the toolkit and collect detailed, relevant and harmonized phenotype and exposure data for research.

 ## Phenotypes